 At the market level, Better Cotton works with its Retailer and Brand members to set their Better Cotton sourcing commitments, who in turn engage their supply chains to meet these targets.

-Based on their declared purchases of Better Cotton, retailers and brands then pay volume-based fees that are used to support Implementing Partner farmer training and support projects.
+Based on their declared purchases of Better Cotton, retailers and brands then pay volume-based fees that are used to support Programme Partner farmer training and support projects.